If you open up a small indoor herbal garden, add Chamomile as the first pick. You can grow Chamomile in a pot readily with manageable space!

 3. Grow by Root Division

-For root division, dig into the soil and separate the stems at the base.
+Dig into the soil and separate the stems at the base for root division.
 Each branch should have some root growth on it.

 Select the stems that don’t have flowers sprouting from them already.
-It is so your new plant can focus its energy solely on growing out its roots.
+Your new plant can focus its energy solely on growing its roots.

 Early spring is an excellent time to find stems without blossoms.